-He made the move permanent last summer, and was an integral part of the club’s promotion-winning Championship side last season.
+He made the move permanent last summer and was an integral part of Albion’s promotion-winning Championship side last season.

-Sidwell began his career with Arsenal, and first joined Albion on loan in 2002, during Steve Coppell’s time with the club.
+Sidwell began his career with Arsenal and first came to Brighton on loan in 2002 during Steve Coppell’s time with the club.

-He later moved to Reading, and enjoyed future spells with Chelsea, Aston Villa and Fulham, before his move to Stoke.
+He later moved to Reading and had spells with Chelsea, Aston Villa and Fulham before his move to Stoke.

-The 34-year-old midfielder collected both the club and EFL’s Goal of the Season Award last season for his stunning goal against Bristol City in November.
+The 34-year-old midfielder collected Albion and EFL’s Goal of the Season Award last season for his stunning strike against Bristol City in November.

 LIKE WHAT WE DO?
 HELP US TO DO MORE OF IT BY DONATING HERE.